kubernetes-sigs/gateway-api/geps/gep-713/index.md

 #### Ways of targeting objects

-Metaresources can be designed to allow targeting objects by name (“reference by name”), using label selectors, and with or without cross-namespace references allowed.
-In all cases, the targets shall be declared within a `targetRefs` field within the spec of the metaresource instance.
+Metaresources MAY be designed using different targeting strategies, such as targeting objects by name (“reference by name”), using label selectors, and targeting with or without cross-namespace references allowed.
+In all cases, in order to fit within the framework described in this document, the targets MUST be declared within a `targetRefs` field within the spec of the metaresource instance.

+All kinds of references SHOULD also specify Group, Version and Kind (GVK) information alongside the selector (unless the API ensures no more than one kind of object can be targeted).

 ##### Reference by name